nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Loading a corrupted data file
    - Open and edit `t2.json` with a text editor.
 Add some random text to the file or delete some text from the file.
    - Enter: `load f/t2`<br>
         Expected: The data in `t2.json` is not loaded into the app.
-The status bar on the bottom left is unchanged.
+The address bar on the bottom left is unchanged.
-        An error message is displayed.
+        File error details shown in the result display box.
     <br><br>
 3. Loading a missing data file
    - Enter: `load f/t3`<br>
        Expected: The status bar on the bottom left is unchanged.
-An error message is displayed.
+File error details shown in the result display box.

 ### Undo/redo